Chauvet-DJ/INTIMSPOT160ILS_V2/README.md

 # INTIMSPOT160ILS_V2

-#### These software update instructions are for the Version 2 of the Intimidator Spot 160 ILS.
-If you have a Version 1 of this product, please contact Customer Service for a copy of the compatible software.
+### This firmware is for the Version 2 of the Intimidator Spot 160 ILS.
+If you have a Version 1 of this product, please contact Customer Service for further instructions on how to update your unit.

-### Firmware Update Instructions
+## Firmware Update Instructions
 1. Download the zip file onto your computer and extract the folder.
 2. Transfer the contents from the zip file onto a USB thumb drive.
 3. Hold down the menu button then power on the fixture to put it into upload mode.